-Terry Mansbridge will best be remembered for his work locally in the Lee Valley, nationally with NAFAC and for his actions behind the scenes that led to the formation of Angling Trust.
+Terry Mansbridge will be best remembered for his work locally in the Lee Valley, nationally with NAFAC and for his actions behind the scenes that led to the formation of Angling Trust.
 His work in the police force also resulted in some memorable encounters with the Kray twins.

-In the early 1960’s Terry joined the Metropolitan Police where he dealt with some interesting characters during the course of his career.
-He was one of the four officers who arrested Ronnie Kray for the murder of George Cornell which had taken place in the Blind Beggar Pub, Whitechapel, some three years previously.
+In the early 1960s Terry joined the Metropolitan Police where he dealt with some interesting characters during the course of his career.
+He was one of the four officers who arrested Ronnie Kray for the murder of George Cornell, which had taken place in the Blind Beggar Pub, Whitechapel, some three years previously.

 On the day of the arrests, Terry was also present in the interview room with the younger twin.
 Ronnie smoked up to 100 cigarettes a day but none of the interviewing officers would permit him to smoke.
-During a break in proceedings, Terry demonstrating his brilliant people management skills.
+During a break in proceedings, Terry demonstrated his brilliant people management skills.
 He offered Ronnie one of his own fags and even lit it for him.

 For a brief period, whilst awaiting trial at the Old Bailey, the Krays were closely guarded in a safe house on Wood Street, Walthamstow.
 It was here that Terry got to know Reggie well, supplying him daily with copious quantities of cigarettes and occasionally talking of their mutual interest in fishing.

 Around Christmas in 1968, a case of 200 cigarettes unexpectedly arrived at Terry’s home and continued to do so on an annual basis thereafter.
-This even continued after both twins had passed away.
+This continued even after both twins had passed away.

 Terry's first association with angling was as a young boy when his father would take him for a day’s fishing.
 Terry soon became involved in the management of the Metropolitan Police Angling Society’s fisheries and he had great success in developing excellent stillwater and rivers fisheries.

 Terry cherry-picked his committee members from local clubs where he could depend on their individual skills and enthusiasm.
 The LAC re-established a very successful fishery, investing in permanent pegs, platforms, weed control, litter picking and restocking.
-Full time paid bailiffs patrolling the fishery every day of the week.
+Full-time paid bailiffs patrolled the fishery every day of the week.
 The monthly committee meetings held around his living room table were formidable affairs, some going on very late, and involving an amazing amount of paper work and detail.

-In 2003 he was instrumental in the Lee catchment being chosen to be one of the pilot EA Fishery Action Plans.
-In his forward he stated, “We need to take prompt and positive action to tackle problems and protect our future environment and prosperity.”
+In 2003 he was instrumental in the Lee catchment being chosen to be one of the pilot Environment Agency Fishery Action Plans.
+In his foreword he stated, “We need to take prompt and positive action to tackle problems and protect our future environment and prosperity.”

-“We need to take prompt and positive action to tackle problems and protect our future environment and prosperity.”Terry Mansbridge
+We need to take prompt and positive action to tackle problems and protect our future environment and prosperity.Terry Mansbridge

 The success of the workshop was very much a tribute to his hard work behind the scenes.
 Terry served on the Moran Committee and chaired the Moran Joint Bird Group.
 He successfully campaigned for a better deal for fisheries on cormorant predation which lead to the current cormorant licensing system being introduced.

 NAFAC grew rapidly under his leadership with many hundreds of clubs joining.
-The role of NAFAC complemented the work of the many other fisheries & angling organisations around at that time.
-Many leading figures joined NAFAC’s Council, attracted by Terrys vision and persuasive personality.
+The role of NAFAC complemented the work of the many other fisheries and angling organisations around at that time.
+Many leading figures joined NAFAC’s council, attracted by Terry's vision and persuasive personality.

 Behind the scenes, Terry was paving the way for the formation of a united single governing body for angling.
 In 2009 the Angling Trust was finally born.
-Sadly Terry had passed away some 3 years earlier.
+Sadly Terry had passed away some three years earlier.
 Few observers doubt that if he had lived, Terry would have been the first chairman.

 Thanks to Dennis Meadhurst

-Last date edited: 29 March 2018
+Last date edited: 12 January 2021